Graduation season is coming.

 - Seek Out Mentors.

-Learn from those who’ve walked the path—both successes and failures.
+Learn from the successes and failures of those who’ve walked the path.

 - Give and Connect.